fja05680/pinkfish/README.md

 A backtester and spreadsheet library for security analysis.

 Why another python backtesting library?
 How is pinkfish different?
 Simple, I couldn't find a python backtesting library that allowed me to backtest intraday strategies with daily data.
 Even simple strategies like 'buying on the close' on the SAME day a 'new 20 day high is set' were not allowed.
 Additionally, I was put off by the complexity of some of the libraries available, and wanted something simple, that doesn't get in the way, and just allows me to test my trading ideas.
+One user commented that Pinkfish is "very lightweight and to the point".
 I didn't set out to write a new backtesting library, but I had to.
 Daily data is free; minute and tick data are typically not.
 Using minute and tick data can require hours to run vs seconds for daily data.

 Some of the key features of pinkfish:
  - leverages pandas for dataframe, spreadsheet like features